 Every young woman with Down syndrome is different.
 She has her own personality and interests.
 However, there are a few things that many people have in common.

 Of course, anyone can talk about gift ideas, related to Down syndrome or not.
-So, this post is going to be a little different.
-How do you pick a gift that won’t end up forgotten in the back of a closet?
+So, let’s talk about how to pick the best gift.
+How do you avoid choosing something that ends up in the closet?

-Here are 7 gift ideas that a young woman with Down syndrome might enjoy.
+Here are details on the gift ideas to make a young woman with Down syndrome feel excited to open presents.